-Bike shop killed in Jersey Shore DWI
+Drunk driver on wrong side kills Jersey Shore businessman — cops

 MIDDLETOWN — An Atlantic Highlands business owner was killed by a wrong-way drunk driver on Route 36 Saturday morning, according to Monmouth County Prosecutor Christopher J. Gramiccioni.

 Michael Gustafson, 66, was struck around 12:45 a.m. by a 2015 Jeep Cherokee driven by Anthony F. Sarlo, 62, of Brooklyn.
-The Jeep was traveling east in the westbound lanes near Linden Avenue, Gramiccioni said.
+The Jeep was traveling east in the westbound lanes near Linden Avenue when it hit Gustafson's 2007 Honda Fit, Gramiccioni said.
+There were no passengers in either car.

 Gustafson was the owner of Mike's Bikes in Atlantic Highlands.